tpwres/teczki-polskiego-wrestlingu/content/c/dfw-championship.md

 ## Belt design:

-The belt was rather simple in design and cheaply-made at home by DFW members.
+The belt was rather simple in design and cheapl homey-made by DFW members.
 The main plate was made from simple sheet metal without any paint coating, and was visibly attached to the strap by four bolts.
-Main plate in general was resembling a flattended hexagon in shape, with two visible cuts at top and bottom of plate.
-These cuts allows to think, that the plate supposed to resemble shape of Poland.
-The whole main plate space was occupied by "DFW" letters forged in the plate itself.
-Letters and the outer rims of main plate were simply painted in white and red.
+The main plate in general resembled a flattended hexagon, with two visible cuts at the top and bottom of the plate.
+These cuts give the plate a certain resemblance to the shape of Poland.
+The whole main plate space was occupied by "DFW" letters protruding from the plate itself.
+The letters and the outer rims of the main plate were simply painted white and red, the national colours of Poland.
 The sideplates were made from two identical, store-bought pins depicting skull and bones.
-All of the sideplates were attached to black belt made from artificial leather with couple of silver studs attached to it.
+All of the sideplates were attached to a black belt made from artificial leather, with a couple of silver studs attached to it.

-After DFW's closure the belt remained in possession of final champion - [Norris](@/w/isnorr-md.), who kept it in original form until early 2023, when the plates were stripped from belt itself.
-Belt was used as a base for ZLN GNG Championship - an insider belt defended only between members of [The Greens](@/a/the-greens.md).
+After DFW's closure the belt remained in possession of the final champion - [Norris](@/w/isnorr-md), who kept it in its original form until early 2023, when the plates were stripped from the belt itself.
+The belt was used as a base for the ZLN GNG Championship - an insider belt defended only between the members of [The Greens](@/a/the-greens.md).
 The original DFW main plate became one of the relics kept in [Ewenement Dojo](@/o/ewenement-dojo.md).

 ## Title history